 The colonies of Common and Grey seals in Norfolk are growing rapidly every year.
 This is very exciting, and it also means you now have a fantastic chance to see this incredible sight for much of the year.
-And whether you’ve got children with you or not, I'll guarantee that you'll love these cuddly creatures!
+And whether you’ve got children with you or not, I'll guarantee that you'll love these adorable looking mammals!